PDT42/bachelor-quality-testing-inloom/README.md

 [//]: # (IMAGES)

-[how]: /doc/images/how I explain my thesis to friends.png This is how explain the topic to my friends
+[how]: /doc/images/how "I explain my thesis to friends.png This is how explain the topic to my friends"